Saleh Al-Talib

 Sheikh Al-Talib was the Imam and Khatib of Al-Masjid al-Haram and was also serving as a judge in District Court in Makkah.

 In March 2018, Sheikh Talib visited Pakistan where he met with officials such as then President Mamnoon Hussain and Army Chief Qamar Javed Bajwa.

+He was appointed imam in 2002.
+He participated to lead taraweeh in 2003.
+He often got to led Isha prayers, and the last prayer that he led was Isha, and he recited Sura Munafiqun.